-Our periodontists in Essex use Laser Periodontal therapy and the Al-Fa technique.
+Our periodontists in London use Laser Periodontal therapy and the Al-Fa technique.

 Laser therapy has paved the way forward for bone regeneration.

-Most traditional gum treatments are predominantly centralised around elimination of bacterial infection.
+Most traditional gum treatments are predominantly centralised around the elimination of bacterial infection.

 The post-operative result of this type of treatment often depicts gum recession with its associated bone loss.
 The loss is irreversible and involves much aesthetic oral plastic surgery to correct.

-Areas treated with lasers eliminates the infection in such a way as to “sterilize” the area being treated.
+Areas treated with lasers eliminate the infection in such a way as to “sterilize” the area being treated.
 Our periodontists are fully trained in using laser technology.

 This means that the probability of the infection reoccurring is minimal compared to manual debridement of the infection using more traditional techniques.